MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 `TOKEN_SYMMETRIC_KEY=12345678901234567890123456789012` trivial and
 easy-to-guess value, right?

-So, the idea is, in the Github Actions `deploy` workflow, before building and pushing the Docker image to ECR, we will replace all environment variables in the development `app.env` file with the real production values.
+So, the idea is, in the GitHub Actions `deploy` workflow, before building and pushing the Docker image to ECR, we will replace all environment variables in the development `app.env` file with the real production values.
 By doing so, when we run the Docker container on the server later, it will have all the correct settings for production environment.
 OK, but the question is, where do we store the values of these environment variables?

-Of course, we cannot put them directly in our Github repository, because it would be very insecure, right?
+Of course, we cannot put them directly in our GitHub repository, because it would be very insecure, right?
 One good solution is to use AWS secret manager service.

 ![](../images/part29/1.png)

+## AWS Secret Manager service

 This service allows us to store, manage, and retrieve any kind of secrets for our application.
 It is pretty cheap, just 0.4 dollars per secret per month,